School Leaders Construction

 The Firm

-School Leaders Construction was built by combining the people who used to run California school districts with the people who build California schools — under one roof, with the qualifying license held in-house.
+School Leaders Construction unites the people who used to run California school districts with the people who build California schools — one team, under one roof, with the qualifying license held in-house.

 District-side leadership, meet builder-side execution